Ninjam: Technical background

 Each player in a NINJAM session feeds audio data from their client to a server via a TCP/IP connection to a specific port (commonly in the range 2049 upwards, depending on the host).

-The "client" here is only the component that the player uses to connect to a NINJAM server, encode and transmit their audio stream, receive and decode remote players' streams and handle the chat (IRC-like) session.
+The "client" here is only the component that the player uses to connect to a NINJAM server, encode and transmit their audio stream, receive and decode remote players' streams and handle the chat session (IRC-like).
 Each player will also need some way of feeding audio information to the NINJAM client - either by using the client as a plugin in a DAW or by using the standalone version with a direct audio input.

 Each client's data is synchronised against a distributed clock.
 This clocking is then used to distribute the data out to all the other clients so that they can play all the remote streams in sync.
 The server does little apart from manage connections, chat and data streaming.